georust/rinex/crx2rnx/README.md

 ## CRINEX

-RINEX Compression is an algorithm designed for **Observation Data**.
+RINEX Compression is an algorithm designed for **Observation Data** uniquely.

 ## Getting started